 Cats who are left alone at home can go through a lot of stressful situations which can negatively affect their mental health causing stress which can even lead to chronic stress.

-- Fireworks, since people go on vacations during Christmas and the New year period.
+- Fireworks, since people go on vacations during Christmas and the New Year period.

 - Being alone at night any shadow or noise can cause panic and fear.

-These situations can really affect them to the point where they don’t feel safe at all.
-So when you return home after a holiday, the seek refuge from you as you are their safety.
+These situations can really affect them to the point where they don’t feel safe at all, this can leave them feeling sad and abandoned which leads to a downward spiral.

-Post Vacation Separation Anxiety.
+2. Separation Anxiety.

 According to Nicholas Dodman, Director of the Animal Behavior Clinic at Tufts Cummings School of Veterinary Medicine, chronic clinginess can lead to full-blown separation anxiety for some sensitive cats.

 Signs of separation anxiety:

-- Destructive behaviour.
+- Destructive behavior.